What is Azure Backup?

 - Azure Virtual Machines (VMs): Safeguard your entire virtual machine infrastructure, whether they run Windows or Linux.
 Azure Backup can create application-consistent backups on both Windows and Linux VMS.

-- SQL Databases: Protect your SQL Server databases, hosted either in Azure VMs or as Azure SQL Database instances.
+- SQL Databases: Protect your SQL Server databases, hosted either in Azure VMs or SQL database instances.
+Read more: Azure SQL Database Backup.
 Azure Backup offers point-in-time recovery and long-term retention options to ensure your databases are always recoverable.

 - Azure File Shares: Secure your file shares, a fundamental component of collaboration and data storage.
 Azure Backup protects against accidental deletions, corruption, and other data loss scenarios.